-During Practicum, you will receive an average of one hour per week of individual supervision, performed by a doctoral supervisor-trainee or NDSU faculty.
-These hours must be documented in your hour log, under the supervision column.
-Prior to each supervision session, you will complete a supervision review note (in Titanium) and prepare a minimum of one session recording for review in supervision.
+During internship, you will receive an average of one hour per week of individual supervision, performed by an independently licensed practitioner at your internship placement.
+These hours must be documented in your hour logbook, under the supervision column.

-You will also receive an average of 1.5 hours per week of group supervision (class), performed by the Clinic Supervisor and/or NDSU faculty.
-These hours must be documented in your hour log, under the supervision column.
-You are expected to come to each group supervision session with a minimum of one prepared session recording for review.
+You will also receive an average of 1.5 hours per week of group supervision (class), performed by the NDSU faculty.
+These hours must be documented in your hour logbook, under the supervision column.
+You are expected to come to each group supervision session prepared to discuss client concerns, case management, and/or general counseling-related concerns.